espressif/esp-idf/docs/en/api-guides/tools/idf-docker-image.rst

 .. note::

    When the mounted directory, ``/project``, contains a git repository owned by a different user (``UID``) than the one running the Docker container, git commands executed within ``/project`` might fail, displaying an error message ``fatal: detected dubious ownership in repository at '/project'``.
-To resolve this issue, you can designate the ``/project`` directory as safe by setting the IDF_GIT_SAFE_DIR environment variable during the docker container startup.
+To resolve this issue, you can designate the ``/project`` directory as safe by setting the IDF_GIT_SAFE_DIR environment variable during the Docker container startup.
 For instance, you can achieve this by including ``-e IDF_GIT_SAFE_DIR='/project'`` as a parameter.
 Additionally, multiple directories can be specified by using a ``:`` separator.
 To entirely disable this git security check, ``*`` can be used.

 To build with a specific Docker image tag, specify it as ``espressif/idf:TAG``, for example: